FOUNDATIONAL CLINICAL ESSAY

 Yet one question is rarely addressed clearly:

-Where does this “holistic regulation” actually take place in the body?
+Where does this regulation actually take place

-In Fasciapuncture®, our answer is precise and non-symbolic:
+In Fasciapuncture®, the answer is fascia.

 1. “治未病” — Fascia as a Regulatory Early-Warning System

 The Neijing emphasizes intervening before disorder consolidates.
+Fascia makes this principle tangible.

-• reflects autonomic imbalance
+• It reflects autonomic imbalance.

-it is reading fascial availability before intervention.
+Gate assessment is therefore not abstract philosophy.
+It is reading fascial availability before intervention.

 2. “观其外,以知其内” — Fascial Signals Before Diagnostic Labels

+Classical observation focuses on breathing, movement, and spirit.
 Fascia is the tissue that expresses these changes physically.

 Through fascial palpation and observation, we assess: